AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-overview.md

 ```
 Classes
 ├─ Service // The basic service component.
-│ ├─ Client // The main user initialization, login, cache, and other usage APIs.
+│ ├─ Client // The main user initialization, login, cache, and other usage APIs. // TODO：Involving APIs for main initialization, login, and caching.
 │ ├─ Protocol // The business protocol.
 │ │ ├─ ConversationService // The conversation protocol, including conversation processing actions.
 │ │ ├─ ContactService // The contact protocol, including contact adding and deletion.